zamazan4ik/awesome-pgo/article/article.md

 ### Improve PGO/PLO profiles gathering ecosystem

-TODO: write about mine and Amir's idea for a profiles gathering daemon like it's done in Google (or they'll open source it eventually)

 The original idea is described [here](https://github.com/aaupov/school_topics/blob/main/perfd.md) (in Russian, so if you don't know this language - please use the translator or ask Amir about making it in English :), a few initial commits are available [here](https://github.com/linux-perfd/perfd).

+Exactly the same thing is already implemented internally in Google.
+This system samples all applications across Google servers with Google Wide Profiler (GWP), transforms sample profiles into a compiler-compatible format, and then passes converted profiles to the build pipelines.
+More about GWP and its connection to PGO at Google can be found in these papers: [one](https://research.google/pubs/autofdo-automatic-feedback-directed-optimization-for-warehouse-scale-applications/), [two](https://research.google/pubs/google-wide-profiling-a-continuous-profiling-infrastructure-for-data-centers/).
+Google, do you want to open-source this system? :)

+There is an idea to implement a similar approach based on an open-source project like Grafana Pyroscope ([discussion](https://github.com/grafana/pyroscope/discussions/2783)) or Elastic Universal Profiling ([issue](https://github.com/elastic/elasticsearch/issues/105802)).
+However, the current state of these activities is just a discussion, nothing to try yet.

-Another idea is gathering PGO profiles (instrumentation or sampling, whatever) via crowd-sourcing-like mechanism.
+Another idea is gathering PGO profiles (instrumentation or sampling, whatever) via a crowd-sourcing-like mechanism.
 One of the biggest issues with PGO is collecting actual usage profiles.
 But what if we had a repository where each software engineer can get actual PGO profiles for its application and use it for PGO-optimized builds on their official site?
 It could be done e.g. via a specific OS build where all PGO-potent applications are built with instrumentation or continually collect sampling profiles via `perf` or something like that.
 There are **a lot** of concerns here like privacy issues (potential mapping "some_user_id -> application execution profiles"), security issues (organizing an attack on an application performance via messing publicly-gathered PGO profiles), implementation (who and how would implement all this stuff?!), and much more.
 Maybe community-driven projects like [Boinc](https://boinc.berkeley.edu/) could be a good example here - right now it's just an idea, no more.
 And I am [not alone](https://www.phoronix.com/forums/forum/phoronix/latest-phoronix-articles/1422805-llvm-now-using-pgo-for-building-x86_64-windows-release-binaries-~22-faster-builds?p=1422977#post1422977) with this idea.

 ### Improve PGO/PLO visibility across the industry